Dimboola, Victoria, Australia: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types I. Make sure to choose the necessary kind.
-The majority of adapters currently sold are simply plug changers and expect your electronics to convert the voltage themselves.
-If your devices can't do that they could get destroyed.
+A plug adapter that supports outlet types I. It's important that you choose the necessary type.
+Most adapters that you can buy are simply plug changers and expect your devices to adjust the voltage themselves.
+If yours can't do that they could get destroyed.
 This one should be appropriate for most places.

 August